FOR IMMEDIATE RELEASE October 19, 2001

 Victoria Livengood made her Metropolitan Opera debut in 1991 as Laura in Luisa Miller, and has since given over 85 performances with the company.
 Jane Dutton debuted with The Metropolitan Opera in 1997 and has performed there each season since.
 She gave her first performance with New York City Opera in 2000 as Sara in Roberto Devereaux.
 Máire O’Brien was Violetta with New York City Opera that year, after her debut there in The Turn of the Screw.
 Of note is the return of Steve Huffines, who performed in both the Atlanta and New York premieres.

 James Adler’s compositions range from "It’s Gotta be America," commissioned for the Centennial Celebration of the Statue of Liberty, and "Canticle for Peace," written for the opening of the 43rd session of the United Nations General Assembly, to Carols of Splendour, Songs of Innocence And of Experience, and his Concerto in G for Piano and Orchestra.
+James Adler Plays Syncopated Rhythms was released in 2009 on Albany Records (TROY1014).

-Site Copyright © 1999–2008 by the Quentin Crisp Archives
+Site Copyright © 1999–2009 by the Quentin Crisp Archives

 All rights reserved.